pabloh/pathway/README.md

 As should be evident by now an operation should always return either a successful or failed result.
 This concepts are represented by following a simple protocol, which `Pathway::Result` subclasses comply.

-As we seen before, by querying `success?` on the result we can see if the operation we just ran went well, you can also call to `failure?` for a negated version.
+As we seen before, by querying `success?` on the result we can see if the operation we just ran went well, or you can also call to `failure?` for a negated version.

-The actual result value produced by the operation is be accessible at the `value` method and the error description (if there's any) at `error` when the operation fails.
+The actual result value produced by the operation is accessible at the `value` method and the error description (if there's any) at `error` when the operation fails.

 To return wrapped values or errors from your operation you can must call to `Pathway::Result.success(value)` or `Pathway::Result.failure(error)`.